Battle of Mars-la-Tour: Morning

 The 6th Infantry Division was now in line with Tronville.
 Lieutenant General Gustav von Buddenbrock, commander of the division, conducted a personal reconnaissance of the Vionville-Flavigny area.
 Finding both villages controlled by substantial numbers of Frenchmen, he concentrated all the force at his disposal to capture them.
 His 12th Brigade advanced along both sides of the road from Mars-la-Tour to Vionville, while 11th Brigade used the road from Tronville.
-Two German regiments, the 35th and 64th, launched a flawless attack on Vionville, throwing their companies forward in well-organized bounds, using ravines and woods to cover their approach, gaining fire superiority at 300 meters and assaulting the village from the north, west and south at 1130.
+Two German regiments, the 35th and 64th, launched an exemplary coordinated attack on Vionville, throwing their companies forward in well-organized bounds, using ravines and woods to cover their approach, gaining fire superiority at 300 meters and assaulting the village from the north, west and south at 1130.
 The place was secured and the French regiment of chasseurs guarding it routed in thirty minutes, with large numbers of them surrendering.
 The German victory was the direct result of the thorough peacetime training of the German infantry companies and battalions and the exploitation of initiative by German officers.

 The initial attack on Flavigny by one battalion of the 35th was less successful, with French infantry fire slashing them to a disorganized remnant when they merely attempted to cross the cemetery hill near Flavigny.
 Flavigny was conquered by 1200 through Prussian artillery firepower that reduced the hamlet to a burning rubble from multiple sides.
 Regiments from the 6th and 5th Infantry Divisions stormed the village from the west and the south, firming up the center of the III Corps battle line for the rest of the day.
 Two 5th Infantry Division battalions advanced north from Flavigny to take the ground in front.
 6th Infantry Division pushed back the French along the road to Rezonville.